brikis98/yevgeniy-brikman-homepage/_posts/2020-10-01-consider-phlebas.md

 ## The good

-* A huge, fun new sci fi universe with lots of creative ideas (warning: minor spoilers ahead):
+* A huge, fun new sci-fi universe with lots of creative ideas (warning: minor spoilers ahead):

     - **Changers**: a species that can change its appearance, generate body parts, venom, etc.
     - **Orbitals**: massive ring stations millions of kilometers around, spinning to generate gravity.